ojaha065/simplePHPLoginSystem/README.md

 #### /js
 This folder has all .js files needed for the user interface to work.
 #### /utils
 This folder includes the backbone of the system.
-It has .php files for connecting to the database, login in and out, registering a new account and modifying existing accounts.
+It has .php files for connecting to the database, login in and out, registering/creating a new account and modifying existing accounts.
 There's also scripts.js that has some general JavaScript goodies for the user interface.
 You need to insert your database info to credentials.php, check the setup section down below for help.
 #### LICENSE
 You should read this before using this.
 It's just a normal MIT license tho.
 #### README.md